 You need to match the weight of the rod to the lures you use and the fish you hope to catch.
 The weight denotes the strength of the rod and can range from an ultralight model right up to an extra-heavyweight rod.
 Having the right amount of sturdiness is critical to prevent your rod from snapping under too much pressure.

-If you’re into fishing with big, heavy lures or deep sea fishing, go for a medium heavy to heavy weight rod.
+If you’re into fishing with big, heavy lures or deep sea fishing, go for a medium-heavy to a heavyweight rod.
 They can handle big fighting fish without breaking!
 Just beware that these models tend to be more tiring to use for long periods.

 What is the best spinning rod?